Deaimon: Manga

 Deaimon is written and illustrated by Rin Asano.
-It began serialization in Kadokawa Shoten's seinen manga magazine Young Ace in May 2016 and has been collected in thirteen tankōbon volumes from Kadokawa Comics Ace as of April 2022.
+It began serialization in Kadokawa Shoten's seinen manga magazine Young Ace on May 2, 2016, and has been collected in twenty tankōbon volumes from Kadokawa Comics Ace as of November 2025.

 Anime

 An anime adaptation of the manga was announced on April 20, 2021.
 It was later confirmed to be a television series produced by Encourage Films and directed by Fumitoshi Oizaki, with Reiko Yoshida overseeing the series' scripts, Sakae Shibuya designing the characters and serving as chief animation director, and Ren Takada composing the music.
 It aired from April 6 to June 22, 2022, on AT-X and other networks.
 The opening theme song is "Sumire" by Maaya Sakamoto, while the ending theme song is "Koko ni Aru Yakusoku" by the special unit Deaimon.
-Crunchyroll has licensed the series.
+Crunchyroll streamed the series.